* World shares gain as China signals support for growth

 But mining shares rose on the news out of China, with Anglo American rising 2.1 percent and BHP Billiton gaining 2.0 percent.

 In Asia, an upgraded economic outlook from Japan's government lifted Tokyo's Nikkei stock index 0.82 percent to 14,778.51.

-The dollar fell to one-month lows against a basket of currencies as an early bounce faded.
+The dollar was stuck at a one-month low against a basket of currencies as an earlier bounce faded

 Investors earlier bet that the currency recently had declined too far, too fast despite the debate about when the Federal Reserve would begin to slow its stimulus measures.